 Applicant Name:

 Mailing Address:

 Telephone No: Cell Phone No:

-Name of Additional Contact Person or Organization :
+Name of Additional Contact Person or Organization:

 Address:

 Telephone No: Cell Phone No:

 E-Mail Address (if applicable):

 Relationship to Applicant:

 Reason for Contact: (Check all that apply)

+Emergency Assist with Recertification P rocess

-Emergency Unable to contact you Termination of rental assistance Assist with Recertification P Change in lease terms Change in house rules rocess
+Unable to contact you Change in lease terms

+Termination of rental assistance Change in house rules

-Eviction from unit Late payment of rent Other:
+☐ Eviction from unit ☐ Late payment of rent Other:

-Commitment of Housing Authority or Owner: If you are an arise during your tenancy or if you require any services or specissues or in providing any services or special care to you.
+Commitment of Housing Authority or Owner: If you are apprarise during your tenancy or if you require any services or special issues or in providing any services or special care to you.

-Confidentiality Statement: The information provided on this applicant or applicable law. form is confidential and will not be disc losed to anyone except as permitted by the
+Confidentiality Statement: The information provided on this for applicant or applicable law. rm is confidential and will not be discl osed to anyone except as permitted by the

-Legal Notification: Section 644 of the Housing and Commun requires each applicant for federally assisted housing to be off organization.
-By accepting the applicant's application, the hou requirements of 24 CFR section 5.105, including the prohibiti programs on the basis of race, color, religion, national origin, age discrimination under the Age Discrimination Act of 1975.
-Fered the option of providing information using provider agrees to comply with the ons on discrimination in admission to or sex, disability, and familial status under t regarding an additional contact person or non-discrimination and equal opportunity participation in federally assisted housing
+Legal Notification: Section 644 of the Housing and Community requires each applicant for federally assisted housing to be offere organization.
+By accepting the applicant's application, the housin requirements of 24 CFR section 5.105, including the prohibitions programs on the basis of race, color, religion, national origin, sex age discrimination under the Age Discrimination Act of 1975. d the option of providing information ng provider agrees to comply with the s on discrimination in admission to or regarding an additional contact person or non-discrimination and equal opportunity participation in federally assisted housing

-Check this box if you choose not to provide the conta act information.
+Check this box if you choose not to provide the contact information.

 Signature of Applicant Date

 The information collection requirements contained in this form were submitted to the Office of Management and Budget (OMB) under the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501-3520).
 The public reporting burden is estimated at 15 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Section 644 of the Housing and Community Development Act of 1992 (42 U.S.C.
 13604) imposed on HUD the obligation to require housing providers participating in HUD's assisted housing programs to provide any individual or family applying for occupancy in HUD-assisted housing with the option to include in the application for occupancy the name, address, telephone number, and other relevant information of a family member, friend, or person associated with a social, health, advocacy, or similar organization.
-The objective of providing such information is to facilitate contact by the housing provider with the person or organization identified by the tenant to assist in providing and maintained as confidential information.
-Providing the tenancy of such tenant.
+The objective of providing such information is to facilitate contact by the housing provider with the person or organization identified by the tenant to assist in providing any delivery of services or special care to the tenant and assist with resolving any tenancy issues arising during the tenancy of such tenant.
 This supplemental application information is to be maintained by the housing provider and maintained as confidential information.
-Providing the information of the HUD Assisted-Housing Program and is voluntary.
+Providing the information is basic to the operations of the HUD Assisted-Housing Program and is voluntary.
 It supports statutory requirements and program and management controls that prevent fraud, waste and mismanagement.
 In accordance with the Paperwork Reduction Act, an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information, unless the collection displays a currently valid OMB control number.